Main | Synopsis | Character Profiles | Staff Profiles | Mecha Profiles | Production History | Megazone 23 | Memory Matrix

 The Argentinean theatrical release poster for its circa late 1986 or early 1987 release.
-It can be easily found in the second hand Robotech memorabilia market.
+In the 2000's it could be easily found in the second hand "Robotech" memorabilia market, however is a much rarer item now days.
 The design isn't too far off the US poster.
 A larger image of the poster can be found here.

-"El Mago de Oz" / "Robotech La Perlicula" Newspaper Advertisement
+"El Mago de Oz" / "Robotech La Pelicula" Newspaper Advertisement

 An extremely rare Argentinean newspaper advertisement from June 1988 for the Spanish language dub of the 1982 "Wizard of Oz" anime movie and "Robotech the movie".
 Both films are being screened over the long weekend as there is a public holiday on the Monday (possibly Flag Day).
 I believe the cinema is in Buenos Aires, but the advertisement seems incomplete.
 I sourced this image from an Argentinean anime blog.
 A larger image can be found here.

-"El Prontuario de un Argentino" / "Robotech La Perlicula" Magazine Advertisement
+"El Prontuario de un Argentino" / "Robotech La Pelicula" Magazine Advertisement

 A rare Argentinean advertisement from a video industry magazine for the Tauro Video releases of the crime drama "El Prontuario de un Argentino (The Handbook of Argentine)" and "Robotech the movie".
 As the films seem poles apart in terms of content, Iím not exactly too sure why they have been placed in the one advert.
 The blog I sourced this from states that the films were released in July or August 1987.